filosoho/be-pg-theme-parks-2/README.md

 ### Task 15

-Create and test an `updateStall` model that will add an extra food that stall serves.
+Create and test an `updateStallStock` model that will add an extra food type that the stall serves.

 ---